 Starting in Gradle 9.0, using a configuration inconsistently with its intended usage will be prohibited.

-Also note that although it is not currently restricted, the getDependencies() method is really only intended for use with DECLARABLE configurations.
+Also note that although it is not currently restricted, the getDependencies() method is only intended for use with DECLARABLE configurations.
 The getAllDependencies() method, which retrieves all declared dependencies on a configuration and any superconfigurations, will not be restricted to any particular usage.

 Deprecated access to plugin conventions